 Clemonce Heard was born and raised in New Orleans, Louisiana.
-He is the winner of the 2020 Anhinga Robert Dana Prize, selected by Major Jackson.
-His poetry collection, Tragic City, which investigates the events of the 1921 Tulsa Race Massacre, won the 2020 Anhinga Robert Dana Poetry Prize, and the 2022 Wisconsin Library Association Literary Award in Poetry, and was nominated for the 2022 /Hurston/Wright Legacy Award.
-Heard’s work has appeared or is forthcoming from Obsidian, The Missouri Review, Cimarron Review, Iron Horse, World Literature Today, Poetry, Rattle, Ruminate, and elsewhere.
+His debut collection, Tragic City, a contemplation on the 1921 Tulsa Race Massacre, won the 2020 Anhinga Robert Dana Poetry Prize, and the 2022 Wisconsin Library Association Literary Award in Poetry, and was nominated for the 2022 /Hurston/Wright Legacy Award.
+Heard’s work has appeared or is forthcoming from AGNI, Cimarron Review, World Literature Today, and elsewhere.
 He earned a BFA in graphic communications from Northwestern State University, and an MFA in creative writing from Oklahoma State University.
-Heard was a recipient of a 2018-2019 Tulsa Artist Fellowship, the 2019-2020 Ronald Wallace Poetry Fellow at the University of Wisconsin-Madison, and served as the 2021 Sala Diaz artist-in-residence in San Antonio, Texas, and is a 2022-2023 MacDowell Fellow, and a 2023 Helene Wurlitzer Residency.
+Heard was a recipient of a 2018-2019 Tulsa Artist Fellowship, the 2019-2020 Ronald Wallace Poetry Fellow at the University of Wisconsin-Madison, the 2021 Sala Diaz artist-in-residence in San Antonio, Texas, and is a 2022-2023 MacDowell Fellow, and a 2023 Helene Wurlitzer Residency.

 photo by Heyd Fontenot